brunorijsman/quantum-resource-list/README.md

 Quantum Communications, Quantum Key Distribution, and (to a lesser extent) Quantum Computing and Quantum Information Theory.

+If you would like to add something to the list or if you would like to fix a mistake, send an e-mail to brunorijsman@remoteautonomy.com or send a GitHub pull request.

 * **Quantum Companies**
   * [Quantum Computer Companies](companies-quantum-computer.md)
   * [Quantum Software Companies](companies-quantum-software.md)